Why Do You Need a Web Copywriter?

 Content Writer vs. Copywriter: What’s the Difference?

 Strictly speaking copywriting is different from content writing.
 In large agencies they are often separate disciplines.
 I’m a generalist, I do both, so you needn’t worry too much about that.
+I often use the words ‘copy’ and ‘content’ interchangeably; they’re both familiar words, so why not?
+Splitting hairs won’t help you enhance your online presence.
+Or improve your marketing communications.
 If you want to know more, this article is fantastic – Content Writer vs. Copywriter: What’s the Difference?

 A Web Copywriter Knows What Works Online